Clicky Skip to Content

 Wisdom and Intelligence are both crucial for D&D characters

-Wisdom gives the ability to perceive what is around them, whereas Intelligence will help them answer the question of why things are a certain way.
+Wisdom allows them to perceive what is around them, whereas Intelligence helps them answer why things are a certain way.

 What is Wisdom used for in D&D?